-Project Name Installation of Instant Milk Coolers Installation Photo Assumptions Made Average % Power outage - 18% Average daily milk collection - 2,000 L Savings (INR lakh) ₹60,000 per annum on diesel + ₹7,30,000 per annum on improved milk quality.
+Project Name Installation of Instant Milk Coolers Installation Photo Assumptions Made Average % Power outage - 18% Average daily milk collection - 2,000 L Savings (INR lakh) ₹ 60,000 per annum on diesel + ₹ 7,30,000 per annum on improved milk quality.
 Investment (INR lakh) ₹4,00,000 Simple Payback Period 6 months Replication potential In all the BMCs Outcomes Annual Fuel savings - 1,242 litres of diesel.
 Annual GHG reduction - 1,837 kg.
 Milk quality has improved and is now eligible for UHT production.
 Usage of diesel generator has been eliminated.

-Table 58: Vendor Details - Thermal Energy Storage for BMCs
+Table 54: Vendor Details - Instant Milk Cooler

 Equipment Detail Instant Milk Cooler

-Supplier 1

 Supplier Name Inficold India Private Limited

 Address G-21, Sector 11, Noida - 201301, Uttar Pradesh, India.

 Contact Person Dr. Nitin Goel

 Email Id ng@inficold.com

 Phone No +91-9873518652

-Supplier 2

-Supplier Name Promethean Spenta Technologies Private Limited

-Address Survey 25 / 2K, Ravet Road Near Dange Chowk, Tathawade, Pune - 411033 India

-Contact Person Jofi Joseph

-Email Id Jofi.joseph@gmail.com

-Phone No +91-7507776727

-4.3.2 BMC Remote Monitoring System
+4.2.11 BMC Remote Monitoring System

-Milk is procured from remote village farmers.
-Societies (collection centres) are established for this purpose.
-Upon receipt of milk, it is expected to be chilled immediately to 4°C. Otherwise, milk quality will be degraded on account of microbial multiplication.
+Milk is procured from remote village farmers and societies (collection centre) are established for this purpose.
+Upon receipt of milk, it is expected to be chilled immediately to 4 °C. Else milk quality will be degraded on account of microbial multiplication.
 For this reason, chilling centres are put in place at feasible locations.
-Milk is chilled to 4°C at the chilling centres till it is lifted by the dairy tankers.
-The dairy union has installed 78 Bulk Milk Coolers located remotely at a distance of 50-70 km.
-The 78 BMCs are divided into 21 routes.
-The 21 different milk tankers go and lift the milk from these 78 BMCs and bring it to the dairy unit for further processing.
+Milk were chilled to 4 °C at the chilling centres till it is lifted by the dairy tankers.
+The dairy union has installed 78 Bulk Milk Coolers and are located remotely at a distance of 50-70 Km.
+The 78 BMC's are divided into 21 routes.
+21 different milk tankers go and lift the milk from these 78 BMC's and bring it to dairy for further processing.
 Each centre has a BMC technician to look after the collection and proper chilling.
-The total chilling capacity of the union is 100 TLPD.
-There are 78 Bulk Milk Coolers and 386 Automatic Milk Collectors in the union.
+Total chilling capacity of the union is 100 TLPD.
+There are 78 Bulk Milk Coolers, 386 Automatic Milk Collection in the union.
 The union procures on an average 4.44 lakh kg/day of milk and sells 2.42 lakh litres/per day.

-Methylene Blue Dye reduction test is used in the Dairy industry to judge the quality of milk.
+Methylene Blue Dye reduction test is used in Dairy industry to judge the quality of milk.
 Better MBRT fetches better price as it can be used to make other premium products.
 In MBRT test 1 ml of Methylene blue dye solution is added to 10 ml of milk sample.
 The colour of the solution turns blue.
 The blue solution is kept under a water bath at 37°C. This time is noted.
 Then frequently the solution is observed.
-The time at which the solution turns colourless is noted.
-The time interval for it turning colourless from blue is the value of MBRT in minutes.
-The milk is rated as per this table:
+The time at which the solution turns colour less is noted.
+The time interval for turning colourless from blue is the value of MBRT in min.
+The milk is rated as per below table: